 Neither (I) nor (II)

-Explanation: The rvalue is not affected by a change of scale in general.
+Explanation: The r-value is not affected by a change of scale in general.
 In particular, it is not affected when any of the variables in the regression equation is multiplied by a positive constant, therefore neither statement is true.
 Refer to Chapter 2 slide 52.

 --- Refer to the following scenario for the next two questions: ---